learn-academy-2023-foxtrot/week-1-assessment-RonielOverton/interview-questions.md

 5. Give a brief description of proper pair programming techniques.
 What are the roles of each person?

 Your answer: In proper pair programming, you have a driver and a navigator.
 One person drives (write code) while the other navigates (tells driver what to write).
-Also the navigator is a second set of eyes on the code the driver writes checking misspelling and other mistakes that the driver may not catch.
+Also the navigator is a second set of eyes on the code the driver writes checking misspellings and other mistakes that the driver may not catch.

 Researched answer: In proper pair programming, the driver focuses on the specifics of coding, while the navigator checks the work, quality of the code and provides direction.